choonkeat/attache/README.md

 ### Asynchronous upload (and delete)

 By default `attache` will upload to cloud storage using the lightweight, async processing library [sucker_punch](https://github.com/brandonhilkert/sucker_punch).
-This requires no additional setup (read: 1x free dyno)
+This requires no additional setup (read: 1x free dyno).

 However if you prefer a more durable queue for reliable uploads, configuring `REDIS_PROVIDER` or `REDIS_URL` will switch `attache` to use a `redis` queue instead, via `sidekiq`.
 [Read Sidekiq's documentation](https://github.com/mperham/sidekiq/wiki/Using-Redis#using-an-env-variable) for details on these variables.